At a Glance

 ✨Know Your Curriculum

-Familiarise yourself with the English curriculum and any specific programmes offered at the Berkshire College of Agriculture.
+Familiarise yourself with the English curriculum and any specific programmes offered by the college.
 Be prepared to discuss how your teaching methods align with their educational goals.

 ✨Showcase Your Teaching Style

 Prepare to demonstrate your teaching style during the interview.
-Consider bringing examples of lesson plans or activities that highlight your approach to engaging students and fostering a positive learning environment.
+Consider bringing examples of lesson plans or activities that highlight your innovative approaches to engaging students.

 ✨Understand Ofsted Standards